rest-for-physics/rest-for-physics.github.io/rest-advanced/new-release.md

 To make sure, we check the latest commit where the `CMakeLists.txt` file was updated to increase the library version number, and we identify any future commits after that last version was fixed.
 If we find commits or changes introduced after the last version was fixed, then we can create a new version release.

+### Creating a new branch to update the library version release
 We will need to create a new branch where to push the new version update, making sure the new branch inherits from the latest master.
 We will use the [rawlib](https://github.com/rest-for-physics/rawlib) to illustrate the code examples, where we assume the [framework](https://github.com/rest-for-physics/framework) repository has been cloned to the local `rest-framework` directory.

 ```